-4. Smoking/Abuse of Controlled Narcotics- 27.9% of Preston County residents are
+4. Smoking/Abuse of Controlled Narcotics- 27.9% of Preston County residents are smoking, 1% above the state average.

 Problem Statement: The smoking rate for the Preston County population needs to be reduced.

 - The hospital has a tobacco free campus. - The hospital expanded services in Cardiopulmonary Services. - The hospital provides care plans at the time of discharge for smoking cessation.